Domain Flipping Guide: Everything You Need to Know in 2022

-How Much Do You Need to Start?
+How Much Do You Need to Start Domain Flipping?

 It’s really hard to zero in on just how much money you’d need to start domain flipping.
-While the price of a domain can begin at $10, they can also cost thousands depending on the name and the extension (.com, .co, net, .biz), as some extensions are more desirable than others.
+While the price of a domain can begin at $10, it can also cost thousands depending on the name and the extension (.com, .co, net, .biz), as some extensions are more desirable than others.
 The existing DA (Domain Authority) is also important, and of course whether or not the domain has a site built on it already.

 You need to consider that once you purchase a domain you might hold onto it for years before it sells, while you wait for the right buyer to come along.
 This means you will also be paying for the domain registration during the time you own it.
 These fees, while low, add up if you’ve purchased hundreds of domains.

-You might remember during the 2016 presidential election Jeb Bush did not pay his site registration.
+You might remember during the 2016 presidential election Jeb Bush did not pay for his site registration.
 Someone in the Trump administration scooped it up and redirected the traffic to Trump’s site.
 This is a valuable lesson in the importance of keeping up with your domain registrations.